 An internet search for “scene and sequel” will net you many definitions.
-Today’s post offers guidelines and 8 beats to structure the scene and sequel sequence.
+Today’s post explains the 8-beats scene and sequel sequence.

 What Is the Scene and Sequel Sequence?